History of self-driving cars: 2000s

 In October 2005, the second DARPA Grand Challenge was again held in a desert environment.
-GPS points were placed and obstacle types were located in advance.
+GPS points were placed, and obstacle types were located in advance.
 This year, five vehicles completed the course.
-David Hall of Velodyne competed in the event with a prototype lidar sensor, which he then manufactured with Velodyne LiDAR.
+David Hall of Velodyne competed in the event with a prototype lidar sensor, which he then manufactured with Velodyne Lidar.
 Lidar quickly became an integral sensor for self-driving vehicles, and five out of six of the vehicles that finished the 2007 DARPA Urban Challenge used Velodyne's product.

-In November 2007, DARPA again sponsored Grand Challenge III, but this time the Challenge was held in an urban environment.
-In this race, a 2007 Chevy Tahoe autonomous car from Carnegie Mellon University earned the 1st place.
-Prize competitions as DARPA Grand Challenges gave students and researchers an opportunity to research a project on autonomous cars to reduce the burden of transportation problems such as traffic congestion and traffic accidents that increasingly exist on many urban residents.

-In January 2006, the United Kingdom's 'Foresight' think-tank revealed a report which predicts RFID-tagged driverless cars on UK's roads by 2056 and the Royal Academy of Engineering claimed that driverless trucks could be on Britain's motorways by 2019.
+In January 2006, the United Kingdom's 'Foresight' think-tank revealed a report which predicts RFID-tagged driverless cars on the UK's roads by 2056 and the Royal Academy of Engineering, claimed that driverless trucks could be on Britain's motorways by 2019.